 What it means for FQHCs

-As the county's Health & Social Services capacity is squeezed, eligibility-redetermination churn and displaced patients shift onto Solano-area FQHCs and North Bay safety-net providers — without matching county backfill, and stacked on the July 1 UIS-PPS cut and the January 2027 Medicaid work requirement.
+As the county's Health & Social Services capacity is squeezed, eligibility-redetermination churn and displaced patients shift onto Solano-area FQHCs and North Bay safety-net providers — without matching county backfill, and stacked with the January 2027 Medicaid work requirement and July 1, 2027 UIS/PPS planning risk.

 May 20, 2026— County sends Gov. Newsom alarm letter on federal/state cuts